roberto-nai-unito/IAJScraping/README.md

 NOTE:
 1) "log.py" and "sentence.py" are classes useful to the scripts "01_scraper.py";
-2) Upon first execution, the script '01_scraper.py' creates the directory 'sentences' where the list of sentences and their texts will be downloaded.
+2) Upon first execution, the script "01_scraper.py" creates the directory "sentences" where the list of sentences and their texts will be downloaded.